deengini/bellabeat_capstone_project/README.md

 ## **Project Description**

 This project is based on from the Google Data Analytics Capstone Project on Cousera.
-The goal of this portfolio project was to use R programming to analyze fitness tracking data from 30 individuals to inform the marketing decisions of Bellabeat, another fitness tracking company.
+The goal of this portfolio project was to use R programming to analyze FitBit tracking data from 30 individuals to inform the marketing decisions of Bellabeat, another fitness tracking company.

 R programming was used to analyze the data because of the seamlessness and ease in cleaning, manipulating and visualizing the data.